weekndmnth/devops-assessment/README.md

 **Teniola Ayedun**
 *DevOps Engineer Candidate*

-This project was a fun deep-dive into balancing cost (Fargate) with robustness (rolling updates).
+This project was a fun deep-dive into balancing cost with robustness.
 I intentionally chose Fargate over EC2 because modern DevOps is moving toward "NoOps" serverless models where we focus on the code, not the servers.
-I hope you enjoy reviewing it as much as I enjoyed building it!
+I hope you enjoy reviewing it as much as I enjoyed building it.